 Here are five benefits we see of using the trap bar:

 The Trap Bar Deadlift is Easier to Teach and Learn than the Barbell Deadlift

-That’s right, a trap bar is both easier to teach and learn than using the traditional barbell to deadlift with.
+That’s right, a trap bar is easier to teach and learn than using the traditional barbell to deadlift with.
 Here’s the thing, for most people, the more complicated the exercise the worse it will actually be for them.
-It won’t be worse for them in the sense that it won’t work well, but most people should avoid complication in lifting so they avoid injury and receive most of the benefits from the exercise.
+It won’t be worse for them in the sense that it won’t work well, but most people should avoid complications in lifting so they avoid injury and receive most of the benefits from the exercise.

 “Trap (Hex) bars are significantly easier (lower injury risk) for untrained Soldiers to learn and execute lifts…To date, we’ve tested more than 500 untrained Soldiers with zero reported injuries.”